travis-sigler/Tennis-Refactoring-Kata/README.md

 # Tennis Refactoring Kata

+## Purpose and guidelines

+- We use this kata as a basis for discussion.
+- We'll talk about why you made the changes you did, how you did them, and just generally talk about other development principles using this code-base as our common ground.
+- We're only looking for refactorings here.
+The overall behaviour of the code should not change.
+However, you are permitted to change the public interface if you deem it necessary.
+- Fork this repo and make your changes there.
+We want to be able to see the resulting commits and code (ideally during your on-site interview).
+- While we want you to be proud of what you do, **please** - Do not spend more than a few hours on this, and don't stress out. 😊

 ## Goal
 The aim of this Kata is to refactor the code into a state that you would be happy leaving for your peers (or your future self!) to work on.
+As it stands, this scoring code was developed as a 'temporary' solution, that quickly became permanent.
+Now that the organization has realized this, you have been tasked with refactoring the code!

 ## Considerations